Inventory Feeds User Guides

 Inventory Feed unable to activate

-When updating an Inventory Feed to Active status, our system will validate that the target S3 bucket has the correct configuration.
+When updating an Feed to Active status, our system will validate that the target S3 bucket has the correct configuration.

 Option 1: Confirm the target bucket has the correct policy applied